NataliaCzeladka/celestial-buddies/README.md

 - The [Libre Baskerville](https://fonts.google.com/specimen/Libre+Baskerville?query=libre) font is the main font used throughout the whole website with Serif as the fallback font.
 It's a clean and legible font that ensures easy readability.
 It was mainly used to provide text content to the paragraphs.

 - The [Cormorant SC](https://fonts.google.com/specimen/Cormorant+SC?query=cormorant+) font was used for nearly all of the main headings, navigational bar and the footer.
 It's a bold and eye-catching font that easily draws attention, perfect for the main title of the website.

+[Font Awesome](https://fontawesome.com/) icons were used throughout the site, such as the social media icons in the footer.

 ### Imagery